 Inside Swimwear Photos

-Wearing a swimsuit while not at a beach, pool, or obviously aquatic context is usually flagged as akin to underwear photos.
-If you want to showcase your figure in a swimsuit, do so with a background showing you’re actually in a relevant setting.
+Wearing a swimsuit while not at a beach, pool, or obviously aquatic context is usually flagged as equivalent to an underwear photo.
+If you want to showcase your figure in a swimsuit, the background must make the setting unambiguous: visible water, sand, a pool deck, or outdoor furniture at a resort all work.

 Excessive Filters or Augmented Images